VeriSDev-au/DjangoRailway/README.md

 # JangoRailway
 This project developed as a template sample on how we can deploy a basic django project into Railway.app platform.
+It doesn't containt any user interface since the deployment test will be indicated success when the default django page is appear and /admin pages are working (all the static files render properly).

 ## Prepare Procfile